Douglas, Wyoming: Transit

 Intercity bus service to the city is provided by Express Arrow.

 Airport

 Air service is available 58 miles west of Douglas at Casper/Natrona County International Airport.
 The airport is located west of Casper, just off of US Highway 26.
 Passenger flights are offered by United Express (SkyWest Airlines), Delta Connection (SkyWest Airlines), and Allegiant Airlines.

+Rail

+The Union Pacific line between Omaha and Casper runs through Douglas.